Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Tensor Train Tree Search

-To reduce this combinatorial complexity, our objective is to express the tree with linear complexity $\mathcal{O}(\lambda N d)$, where $\lambda$ is a scaling factor.
+To reduce this combinatorial complexity, our objective is to express the decision tree with linear complexity $\mathcal{O}(\lambda N d)$, where $\lambda$ is a scaling factor.
 This is equivalent to representing a high-dimensional tensor of size $\mathcal{O}(N^d)$ using a compact, low-rank decomposition, which is a well-studied problem in numerical mathematics \citep{cichocki2016tensor}.
-Specifically, we employ TT to exploit the separable structure and reduce inter-layer dependencies.
-As a result, the original high-dimensional tensor can be efficiently represented using significantly fewer parameters through a sequence of third-order cores, namely:
+Specifically, we employ tensor train (TT) to exploit the separable structure and reduce inter-layer dependencies.
+As a result, the original high-dimensional tensor can be efficiently represented using significantly fewer parameters through a sequence of third-order TT cores, namely:

-where $\bm{\mc{T}}^j$ is the core corresponding to the $j$-th dimension (i.e., the $j$-th layer of the tree).
+where $\widehat{\bm{\mc{T}}}$ denotes the original high-dimensional tensor, and $\bm{\mc{T}}^j$ is the core corresponding to the $j$-th dimension (i.e., the $j$-th layer of the tree).
 Figure \ref{fig:tree_tensor} (B) presents an illustrative example of a three-dimensional tensor.

 Algorithm~\ref{alg:TTTS} presents the pseudocode of the proposed method.
-As indicated in \eqref{eq:ucb}, a key component of MCTS is its ability to perform strategic search by leveraging the value and visit count information stored at each node in the tree, denoted by $\bm{Q}$ and $\bm{V}$, respectively.
-However, $\bm{Q}$ and $\bm{V}$ are high-dimensional tensors, which are impractical to store due to the combinatorial complexity.
+As indicated in \eqref{eq:ucb}, a key component of MCTS is its ability to perform strategic search by leveraging the value and visit count information stored at each node in the tree, denoted by $\widehat{\bm{\mc{Q}}}$ and $\widehat{\bm{\mc{V}}}$, respectively.
+However, $\widehat{\bm{\mc{Q}}}$ and $\widehat{\bm{\mc{V}}}$ are high-dimensional tensors, which are impractical to store due to the combinatorial complexity.
 In this work, we utilize tensor factorization to approximate them in TT format, denoted as $\bm{\mc{Q}}$ and $\bm{\mc{V}}$.

-To initialize the search, TT-Cross is first employed to approximate the decision tree using a low-rank TT model, augmented with conditional variables (e.g., task parameters or initial states), resulting in a conditional model $\widetilde{\bm{\mc{Q}}}$.
-Given a set of condition variables $\bm{z}$, the value tensor is instantiated as $\bm{\mc{Q}} = \widetilde{\bm{\mc{Q}}}(\bm{z})$.
-Owing to the \emph{maximum volume} principle used in TT-Cross, the resulting TT model typically captures representative features of the decision tree, enabling the identification of promising branches from the very first iteration.
+To avoid performing TT approximation repeatedly for every individual scenario within a task, we augment the decision tree with task variables $\bm{z}$ (e.g., task parameters or initial states).
+We then employ TT-Cross to approximate the objective function $J$ in TT format, yielding an augmented tensor model $\bm{\mc{Q}}^+$.
+During the online search phase, given any specific task variable $\bm{z}$, the corresponding task-specific tree representation is instantaneously recovered via partial evaluation, denoted as $\bm{\mc{Q}} = \bm{\mc{Q}}^+(\bm{z})$.
+Owing to the \emph{maximum volume} principle of TT-Cross, the resulting model inherently captures the most informative branches of the decision tree, enabling the immediate identification of promising solutions even during the first iteration.
 The visit count tensor $\bm{\mc{V}}$ is initialized to zero.